-University Professor, School for Conflict Analysis and Resolution
+University Professor, Carter School for Peace and Conflict Resolution

 I study the causes, dynamics, and methods of resolving conflicts involving religion and social structure.
 Conflicts that appear to be based solely on ideological or political differences often turn out to be generated by social and economic systems as well.
 My research clarifies the links between systemic and ideological, political, or psychological factors, and tries to use this knowledge to develop better means of resolving structural conflicts involving religious issues.